manga-download/hakuneko/electron/test/documentation.md

 #### Prerequisite for all Cases

 1. The package that should be tested must be installed/extracted on the test system
+2. The test cases must be conducted in the correct order to ensure the offline cache is in the correct state

 #### Case 01: